sardana-org/sardana/doc/source/sep/SEP17.md

 ## Option 1 - Value and CurrentValue attributes

-`Value` attribute has two roles: it keeps the result of the most recent acquisition and provides the intermediate result updates, via events, during the acquisition (CT and 0Ds only).
+The `Value` attribute has two roles: it keeps the result of the most recent acquisition and provides the intermediate result updates, via events, during the acquisition (CT and 0Ds only).